 The disappearance of the two men follows just weeks after local newspapers reported that Prime Minister Shiekh Hasina said she believed plans were being hatched to free Mir Quasem Ali from prison.

-Home Minister Asaduzzaman Khan Kamal also told reporters that "setting Mir Quasem free" was one of the motives behind recent attacks in Bangladesh, including the hostage takings and killings at the Holey Artisan Bakery in Dhaka on July 1, which killed 22 people.
+Home Minister Asaduzzaman Khan Kamal also told reporters that "setting Mir Quasem free" was one of the motives behind recent attacks in Bangladesh, including the hostage takings and killings at the Holey Artisan Bakery in Dhaka on July 1, in which killed 22 people.

 Although the Holey Bakery attack was claimed by the Islamic State of Iraq and the Levant (or ISIL, also known as ISIS), the Awami League government has been reluctant to acknowledge links between local attacks and ISIL, and regularly blames opposition parties for the violence.